Jose Garcia Player Props: Reds vs. Mets

 Jose Garcia At The Plate

-- Garcia has six doubles, a home run and eight walks while batting .226.
+- Garcia is batting .218 with six doubles, a home run and eight walks.

-- In 25.0% of his games this season, Garcia has notched at least one RBI.
-In three of those games (10.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In 24.1% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in one contest.

-- He has scored in eight games this year (28.6%), but has had no multi-run games.
+- He has scored a run in eight of 29 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.